NadjaWarth/spatiotemporal_variation_in_the_composition_of_a_tropical_mammal_community/README.md

-# spatiotemporal_variation_in_the_composition_of_a_tropical_mammal_community
+# Spatiotemporal variation in the composition of a tropical mammal community
-This Repository contains the R Code I used for the Analysis in my master thesis "Spatiotemporal variation in the composition of a tropical mammal community"
+This Repository contains the R Code I used for the Analysis in my master thesis.

+In the following, I give a short overview and description of the R scripts you can find in this Repository:

+Code 1: ...
+Code 2: